aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/cells/get-cells-properties/get-mindatarow-from-excel-worksheet/_index.md

 type: docs
 url: /get-mindatarow-from-excel-worksheet/
 weight: 90
-keywords: "Aspose Cells, Get MinDataRow, Excel worksheet, Aspose.Cells Cloud API, REST, v3.0, cellOrMethodName"
+keywords: "Aspose Cells, MinDataRow, Excel API, Cloud SDK"
 description: "Retrieve the minimum data row index of a worksheet using Aspose.Cells Cloud API v3.0.
-Includes authentication steps, request pattern, parameters, sample cURL, response schema, error codes, and SDK examples."
+Includes request pattern, parameters, sample cURL, response example, status codes, and SDK snippets."
 ArticleTitle: "Get MinDataRow from Excel Worksheet – Aspose.Cells Cloud API"
 ---

 The **Get MinDataRow** endpoint of **Aspose.Cells Cloud API v3.0** returns the index of the first row that contains data in a specified worksheet.
 The operation requires a valid access token (Bearer authentication) and the query parameter `cellOrMethodName` set to `mindatarow`.

+**API version: 3.0**

-- cURL Example
+### cURL Example

 The request uses the HTTP GET method.
 Replace the placeholders `{fileName}` and `{sheetName}` with the actual workbook and worksheet names.